mingzhufan/CPC3D-Dataset/README.md

 # CPC3D Dataset

-CPC3D is a controllable pose--clothing 3D body dataset for studying body shape estimation and anthropometric measurement under clothing from 3D scans.
+CPC3D is a controllable pose-clothing 3D body dataset for studying body shape estimation and anthropometric measurement under clothing from 3D scans.

 The dataset is designed to support controlled analysis of how human posture and garment type affect body shape estimation accuracy, regional error distribution, and measurement reliability.